lmcr136a/InfoBatch/README.md

 ## Experiments

-To replicate the experiment in the paper, I conducted experiments with the following setup, and the summary of the results is provided below.
+To replicate the experiment in the paper, I conducted experiments with the following setup.
+Additionally, I conducted full batch experiments using the same configurations to compare the accuracy and running time with the baseline.
+The summary of the results is provided below.

 | Dataset   | Model     | Batch                   | Test Acc | Total Training Time  | Total saved sample forwarding  |
 |-----------|-----------|-------------------------|----------|----------------------|--------------------------------|